Towards Making a Trojan-horse Attack on Text-to-Image Retrieval: Proposed Method

 As our proposed method is generic, any cross-modal matching network that produces $e(w)$ and $e(x)$ in an end-to-end manner can in principle be used.
 We instantiate $\mathcal{N}$ with CLIP (ViT-B/32) \cite{2021clip_icml}, an up-to-date open-source model for image-text matching\footnote{\url{https://github.com/openai/CLIP}}.
-CLIP consists of a BERT for text embedding and a Vision Transformer (ViT) for image embedding.
-Both $e(w)$ and $e(x)$ have the same dimensionality of 512.
+CLIP consists of a GPT for text embedding and a ViT for image embedding.
+Both $e(w)$ and $e(x)$ are 512-dimensional.
 The model has been pre-trained on web-scale image-text corpora by contrastive learning.